Signed in as:

 The National Museum of Fine Arts in Santiago, Chile, Free Lunch 2011

 From 2003 to 2018, Batlle collected and reproduced pieces of restaurant stationery from different establishments around the world.
 The stationery served as a backdrop for a strongly visceral medium, in which he brings together food coloring, red wine, coffee stains, and traditional painting.
 Once finished, Batlle adds fragments of recipes and life notes to the backgrounds, such as photographs, found objects, and old exhibition cards, which form another layer of this reflective meta-language in the pieces, like footnotes to life.
 "Batlle's working style is characterized as quick and color-saturated, combining calculated collage with expressive tension to interrogate late capitalist sensorial oppression.
-The style exudes a familiar and conversational tone, appearing bordering on impolite but also aiding and abetting.”[2]
+The style exudes a familiar and conversational tone, appearing bordering on impolite but also aiding and abetting.” -(Transient Withdrawals, Jay Batlle Works/Obras 2003-2018, by Meade Fionn, 2019)

 In 2012, Batlle, along with Shelter Serra, Jamie Diamond, and James English Leary, was part of the first group of artists to be invited to do a residency at the newly formed Mana Contemporary.
 Batlle had his first silkscreen edition titled "R.S.V.P.
 V.I.P.
 R.I.P." published by Gary Lichtenstein Editions at Mana.
 Batlle took part in "All the Best Artists Are My Friends" in the new Mana Exposition facility (aka the Glass Gallery), a former industrial structure transformed by architect Richard Meier.
-Mexican-American artist Ray Smith confidently—and successfully—inaugurates the venue with a show of 80 of his closest artist-friends: 44 familiar-to-famous names in the sweeping main hall (Saint Clair Cemin, Francesco Clemente, Julian Schnabel, Ron Gorchov, Rita Ackermann, Ai Weiwei) and 36 emerging and midcareer artists in the side gallery (Jay Batlle, Phong Bui).[3]
+Mexican-American artist Ray Smith confidently—and successfully—inaugurates the venue with a show of 80 of his closest artist-friends: 44 familiar-to-famous names in the sweeping main hall (Saint Clair Cemin, Francesco Clemente, Julian Schnabel, Ron Gorchov, Rita Ackermann, Ai Weiwei) and 36 emerging and midcareer artists in the side gallery (Jay Batlle, Phong Bui).-REVIEW, ART IN AMERICA

 In 2014 Batlle was the first American artist to have a solo exhibition, titled "Naked Ravioli" for Roza Azora Gallery in Moscow, Russia.
 Batlle contrasted two new series of paintings on restaurant stationery, one of nudes and the other of doodles.
 Both groups catch the artist daydreaming, doing something automatically and without thinking.
 However Batlle’s characteristic nonchalance, his hit-or-miss doodling, his "let's try this" and "how about that” are here contained by the formal style and content of an overall restaurant theme.
 The result is a series of simple, exuberant gestures that recall the drawings of artists like Ludwig Bemelmans, James Thurber, or Saul Steinberg.